Uncategorized

 Most people don’t think of a kidney stone episode until they’re experiencing the extreme pain stones can cause.
 However, kidney stones are not exactly out of the ordinary.

-“Kidney stones are very common and their prevalence in the U.S. has continued to rise over the last few decades,” said Ryan Hsi, M.D., assistant professor of urology at Vanderbilt University Medical Center and a physician at the Vanderbilt Stone Center.
-“There are many people with stones in the kidney who probably don’t know about them — many stones will never cause a problem.
+“Kidney stones are very common and their prevalence in the U.S. has continued to rise over the last few decades,” said Dr. Ryan Hsi of Vanderbilt’s Stone Disease Center.
+“There are many people with kidney stones who probably don’t know about them, as many stones will never cause a problem.
 But when a stone starts moving and passing down the ureter, causing the blockage of urine — that’s when severe pain occurs.”

 This sudden onset of severe pain is what’s known as an acute kidney stone episode, and it lands a lot of people in the emergency room the first time it happens.
 But how do you know it’s an acute stone episode?
 And what should you do during one?
 We questioned Hsi to get his expert perspective.